fguillen/StylePalette/README.md

   	StylePalette::Helper.label(true, :boolean) # => <span class="label" style="background-color: #E68585; color: #000;">true</span>

-## The Grille web page
+## The Gallery playground

-ColorPallete comes with a usefull _command_ that you can use to test your _palettes_ in an adhoc web page:

-    gem install sinatra # if not installed yet style_palette_grille <palettes_file_path.json>
-    open localhost:4567

-(You should install `sinatra` gem first due is not part of the required dependencies)
+You can check your _style palettes_ in the [StylePaletteGallery](http://spg.fernandoguillen.info) or [fork the app](https://raw.github.com/fguillen/StylePaletteGallery) and create your own playground.